 METR ran a randomized controlled trial in 2025 with 16 experienced open-source developers working on codebases they had averaged five years with.
 Developers expected AI tools to speed them up by 24%.
 The measured result was a 19% slowdown.
 The tasks where AI hurt performance most were the complex, ambiguous ones that required understanding context across a large system.
 Not coincidentally, those are also the tasks that most resemble real engineering work.

-The pattern across all three data points is the same.
+The pattern across all data points is the same.
 AI amplifies what is already there.
 Hire someone with strong judgment and a verification reflex, and AI makes them faster without making them careless.
 Hire someone who accepts what the model produces, and AI makes them generate more confidently while understanding less.
 The hiring error has always had a cost.
-Now it compounds.
+Now it compounds faster.

 Breadth Is No Longer Optional in Any Role